Virtual karyotype

-Virtual karyotype is the digital information reflecting a karyotype, resulting from the analysis of short sequences of DNA from specific loci all over the genome, which are isolated and enumerated.
+In genetics, virtual karyotype is the digital information reflecting a karyotype, resulting from the analysis of short sequences of DNA from specific loci all over the genome, which are isolated and enumerated.
 It detects genomic copy number variations at a higher resolution for level than conventional karyotyping or chromosome-based comparative genomic hybridization (CGH).
 The main methods used for creating virtual karyotypes are array-comparative genomic hybridization and SNP arrays.

 Background

 A karyotype (Fig 1) is the characteristic chromosome complement of a eukaryote species.
 A karyotype is typically presented as an image of the chromosomes from a single cell arranged from largest (chromosome 1) to smallest (chromosome 22), with the sex chromosomes (X and Y) shown last.
 Historically, karyotypes have been obtained by staining cells after they have been chemically arrested during cell division.
 Karyotypes have been used for several decades to identify chromosomal abnormalities in both germline and cancer cells.
 Conventional karyotypes can assess the entire genome for changes in chromosome structure and number, but the resolution is relatively coarse, with a detection limit of 5-10Mb.